macarthur-lab/matchbox/README.md

 	export SERVER_PORT=9020

-## Test run
+## General overview:

-* Use the the following path
+* Typically you would use something like the following path

 	http://localhost:8080/match

-* with the following headers (we are using "abcd" as an example token"):
+* Along with the following headers (we are using "abcd" as an example token, please change before production!"):

 	X-Auth-Token: abcd